sockets

 Webhooks provide businesses with a convenient way to track customer activities and interact with users, teams, and communities across channels and social media accounts.

-Instagram messaging webhooks send notifications to your system each time a customer reacts to or shares your post, replies to a story, clicks an ad, or sends or deletes a message.
+Instagram messaging webhooks send notifications to your system each time a customer reacts to or shares your post, replies to a story, clicks on an ad, or sends or deletes a message.

 Slack incoming webhooks are designed to post messages with interactive components and reply to your customers or team members on Slack from other services.